mayer79/effectplots/README.md

 Before modeling, you might be interested in

 - univariate distributions of potential features, and
-- how the average response is associated with it.
+- how the average response is associated with their values.

 These infos are provided via `average_observed()`.

 Note: Sorting is done by decreasing variance of average observed values (exposure weighted).
-Using identical y ranges might help to spot important features.

 ``` r
 library(marginalplot)